mgeier/insipid-sphinx-theme-nursery/doc/intro.rst

 If you don't like this theme, no problem,
-Sphinx has several :ref:`builtin-themes` to choose from and you can find a large list of freely available third-party Sphinx themes at https://sphinx-themes.org/.
+Sphinx has several :ref:`builtin-themes` to choose from and you can find a large list of third-party Sphinx themes at https://sphinx-themes.org/.
 You can also search for Sphinx themes on PyPI__ or Github__.